 Transfer to the oven and bake for roughly 20 minutes, or until a cake tester comes out clean.

-Remove from the oven, and leave to cool completely on wire racks.
+Remove from the oven, then cool down completely on wire racks.

-To assemble this cake, transfer the cooled cake onto your working area.
+To assemble this cake, transfer your cooled cake onto your working area.
 Set aside any cake crumbs.
 Slice the cake in half.

 Spread the sides and top of the cake with the remaining frosting.

 Sprinkle the top with the cake crumbs.
 Keep chilled until ready to serve.